Dakota Ditcheva: Professional Fighters League

 In July 2022, it was announced that Ditcheva had signed with PFL.

 During her PFL MMA debut at PFL 9 in London, Ditcheva overcame Hassana Gaber with a first-round TKO.
 At the PFL 10 preliminary card, she achieved a first-round knockout against Katherine Corogenes, marking her sixth knockout win in her professional career.

 Ditcheva faced Malin Hermansson in the inaugural PFL Europe season on 25 March 2023 at PFL Europe 1.
 She won the bout in the first round, submitting Hermansson via rear-naked choke.

 Ditcheva faced Cornelia Holm in the semifinals at PFL Europe 3 on 30 September 2023, defeating Holm via body punch KO in the third round.

 In the PFL Europe Women's Flyweight final, Ditcheva faced Valentina Scatizzi at PFL Europe 4 on 8 December 2023.
 She won the fight via TKO between the first and second rounds after the cage-side doctor determined Scatizzi's eye was too swollen to continue.

 Ditcheva faced Lisa Mauldin at PFL 1 on 4 April 2024 and won the bout by technical knockout by a knee to the body and punches.

 Ditcheva faced Chelsea Hackett on 13 June 2024 at PFL 4.
 She won the fight via body punch TKO in the first round.

 Ditcheva next faced Jena Bishop in the semi-finals of the 2024 Women's Flyweight tournament at PFL 7 on 2 August 2024, winning the bout via TKO in the first round.

 In the final, Ditcheva faced Taila Santos on 29 November 2024, at PFL 10.
-She won the tournament and $1 million prize by technical knockout via body punches in the second round being the first to finish Santos and also becoming the youngest champion in PFL history and the first British female MMA world champion.
+She won the tournament and $1 million prize by technical knockout via body punches in the second round, being the first to finish Santos, and also becoming the youngest champion in PFL history and the first British female MMA world champion.

 Ditcheva faced Sumiko Inaba on 19 July 2025, at PFL Champions Series 2.
-She won the bout by unanimous decision.
+Despite breaking her left hand, she won the bout by unanimous decision.

+Ditcheva was scheduled to face Denise Kielholtz in a flyweight bout at PFL Dubai: Nurmagomedov vs. Davis on 7 February 2026, but had to withdraw from the fight due to an injury.
+The bout was re-scheduled and took place on 31 July 2026, at PFL New York.
+Ditcheva won the bout via unanimous decision.